UploadFile

 To create an UploadFile widget, provide a label.

-The uploaded content is available via .value, .name, or .files.
+The uploaded content is available via .value, .name, .files, .names, or .values_bytes.

 Basic Example